pieteradejong/imessage-analysis/DATA_ARCHITECTURE.md

-# Option B: Local Data Engineering Architecture for iMessage Analysis
+# Local Data Engineering Architecture for iMessage Analysis

 This document describes a **clean, robust, local-first data architecture** for an iMessage analysis app that consumes **two Apple-managed databases**: